p-lr/MapComposeMP/README.md

 ### Layers

-MapCompose supports layers - e.g it's possible to add several tile pyramids.
+MapCompose supports layers - i.e. it's possible to add several tile pyramids.
 Each level is made of the superposition of tiles from all pyramids at the given level.
 For example, at the second level (starting from the lowest scale), tiles would look like the image below when three layers are added.